 Board of Directors

-Amanda Riley was born, raised and still lives in Era with her husband Shane and two kids Gage 8 and Kailey 4.
-She has been with NASCOGA Federal Credit Union for 4 1/2 years as the VP of Operations and Business Development and has enjoyed being a part of the exciting growth of the Credit Union.
-Amanda currently serves on the Cooke County United Way Board and is part of the Chamber Ambassadors.
+Amanda Riley was born, raised and still lives in Era with her husband Shane and two kids Gage 11 and Kailey 9.
+She has been with Nascoga Federal Credit Union for 8 1/2 years as the VP Marketing and Business Development and has enjoyed being a part of the exciting growth of the Credit Union.
+Amanda currently serves on the Cooke County United Way Campaign Co-Chair and is part of the Chamber Ambassadors.

 David was born and raised in Denton, TX.
 He graduated from Denton High and attended NCTC for 2 years.
 He has been married to his wife, Angela for 24 years.
 They have 2 children, Logan and Larissa.